 The most common preservation hack is placing plastic wrap directly on top of it, which may work for a day or two.
-We aim to consume as little plastic as possible, so we switched to another method.
+However, we aim to consume as little plastic as possible, so we switched to another method.

-The second method is placing your leftover guacamole in an air-tight container and patting it down firmly, so it’s flat on top.
-Add about ½ inch (1 cm) of cold water on top.
+The second method is placing your leftover guacamole in an air-tight container and patting it down firmly so it’s flat on top.
+Then, add about ½ inch (1 cm) of cold water on top.

 Put back the container’s lid on the store it in the fridge.

-When you are ready to consume it, drain the water off the top, stir it, and be ready to eat.
+When you are ready to consume it, drain the water off the top, stir it, and be prepared to eat.
 It will keep fine for days.

 More Delicious Dips and Savory Snacks?